MBcode/ec/crawl/org/readme.md

 I used: pip3 install [extruct](https://pypi.org/project/extruct/)

-then called extruct on each of the URLs
+then called [extruct](https://github.com/scrapinghub/extruct) on each of the URLs

 this pulls out the embedded json-ld,

 along with any other valid RDF embedded in those pages

+Useing [Linked-Data](https://www.ontotext.com/knowledgehub/fundamentals/linked-data-linked-open-data/) principles, you can just point to your org-URI and not have to copy the information over

+This is a universal sameAs ID as the other orgIDs mentioned in the [onboarding](https://github.com/earthcube/ec/blob/master/doc/repo_onboarding.md)